telerik/xaml-docs/controls/radchartview/getting-started/data-point.md

 ## Series DataPoint Types

-The following table shows what series which data point type uses.
+The following table shows which data points are being used by the corresponding series.

 | Cartesian Chart Data Points | Pie Chart Data Points | Polar Chart Data Points |
 | --- | --- | --- |